 The Grove, ca. 1927.
-Photo courtesy of the State Archives of Florida
+Photo courtesy of the State Archives of Florida.

-In 1908, Hunt helped organize the first Tallahassee Country Club at The Grove.
+In 1908, the first Tallahassee Country Club organized at The Grove.
 The club initially convened at her home and took advantage of a few golf holes laid out north of the property.
-For unknown reasons, the planned tennis and croquet courts never materialized and the club soon moved to its present location near Myers Park.
-Hunt was the last member of the family to earn income from the Lake Jackson properties, particularly those known as Orchard Pond.
-In about 1911, Hunt, who had previously leased out Orchard Pond, sold her remaining interests and the property became one of a number of quail hunting estates still in use today in the North Florida/South Georgia Red Hills region.
+The planned tennis and croquet courts never materialized and the club soon moved to its present-day location near Myers Park, east of the Florida State Capitol.

 Reinette Long Hunt with her dog Diogenes, ca. 1930.
-Photo courtesy of Jane Aurell Menton
+Photo courtesy of Jane Aurell Menton.

 Recent archaeological evidence from the site supports Collins’ story.
-Dozens of Heinz bottles, all bearing mid-1930s dates, emerged during excavation of The Grove’s historic cistern.
+Dozens of Heinz bottles, all bearing mid-1930s date stamps, emerged during an excavation of The Grove’s historic cistern.
 In the version of the story told by Collins, the batch erupted because Hunt’s handy man, Robert Giddings Aldridge, had added too much wine to the mixture.

 "Home of Tallahassee Girl" postcard, ca. 1930.
-Photo courtesy of the State Archives of Florida
+Photo courtesy of the State Archives of Florida.

 902 N. Monroe., Tallahassee, FL 32303